DLR-SC/gitlab2prov/README.md

 `gitlab2prov` can be configured using the command line interface or by providing a configuration file in `.yaml` format.

 ###  Command Line Usage
-The command line interface consists of multiple commands that can be chained together akin to a unix pipeline.
+The command line interface consists of commands that can be chained together like a unix pipeline.
-The available commands are the following:

 ```
 Usage: gitlab2prov [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...